It´s raining! Will the class be cancelled today?

 - another parent asks you to stop.

-We need to make sure everyone is comfortable, and that all players are protected from the misuse of opportunities to take or manipulate footage in a way that is harmful, or places them at risk of harm.
+We need to make sure everyone is comfortable, and that all players are protected from the misuse of images, or opportunities to take or manipulate footage in a way that is harmful, or places them at risk of harm.

 Can I post photos / videos on social media, etc?